VeryKiwi/groceries/README.md

 - Groceries server and MongoDB are both on the FUJI server (159.89.229.227).
 - learnnation.org is the FUJI server.
 - If you get error `Permission denied (publickey)`, you may need to manually run `ssh-add ~/.ssh/fuji_groceries` because changes not propogated to extant tabs, or ask Matt.
+- So I used iloveimg to compress the jpgs (did better than the elephant site) and then I used cloudconvert to convert to webp, getting even smaller results.
 - jpg compression: https://www.iloveimg.com/compress-image/compress-jpg
 - jpg to webp conversion: https://cloudconvert.com/jpg-to-webp